 The Fund may, either directly or indirectly through investments in Underlying Funds, invest in sovereign bonds.
 The governmental entity that controls the repayment of sovereign bonds may not be able or willing to repay the principal and/or interest when due in accordance with the terms of such debt.
 A governmental entity's willingness or ability to repay principal and interest due in a timely manner may be affected by, among other factors, its cash flow situation, the extent of its foreign reserves, the availability of sufficient foreign exchange on the date a payment is due, the size of the debt service burden relative to the economy as a whole, the governmental entity's policy towards the International Monetary Fund and the political constraints to which a governmental entity may be subject.
 Governmental entities may also be dependent on expected disbursements from foreign governments, multilateral agencies and others abroad to reduce principal and interest arrearage on their debt.
-The commitment on the part of these governments, agencies and others to disbursements such conditioned on a governmental entity's implementation of economic reforms and/or economic performance and the timely service of such debtor's obligations.
-Failure to implement such reforms, achieve such levels of economic performance or repay principal or interest when due may result in the parties' cancellation such of third commitments to lend funds to the governmental entity, which may further impair such debtor's ability or willingness to service its debt on a timely basis.
+The commitment on the part of these governments, agencies and others to make such disbursements may be conditioned on a governmental entity's implementation of economic reforms and/or economic performance and the timely service of such debtor's obligations.
+Failure to implement such reforms, achieve such levels of economic performance or repay principal or interest when due may result in the cancellation of such third parties' lend commitments to funds to the governmental entity, which may further impair such debtor's ability or willingness to service its debt on a timely basis.
 Consequently, governmental entities may default on their sovereign bonds.